Learning from Comparisons and Choices: Learning the MNL Model under Higher Order Comparisons

 where,

 over

 Note that unlike graph sampling for pairwise comparisons, we assume that each user is presented a subset of $k$ items and provides a complete ranking over those $k$ items.
 This choice of sampling scenario, together with independent choices of the items in subset $S_i$'s, is crucial for getting a bound that is tight in its scaling with respect to not only $d_1$, $d_2$, and $r$, but also $k$, as a certain independence is required to apply the symmetrization technique (in Lemma \ref{lmm:kwise_hessian2}) which gives us the desired tight bound on the error.
+It trivially follows from our analysis that one can relax the assumptions in the sampling scenario significantly (e.g.~sampling without replacement, heterogeneous sampling probabilities for each item-user pair, etc.), and the only change in the upper bound of Eq.~\eqref{eq:kwiselambda} will be a weaker dependence $k$.

-\subsection{Performance guarantee}
+\subsection{Performance Guarantee}